-- 7. Interface Builder actually does more than is required for this tutorial.
-Delete the Employee ID, Salary, and Manager columns in the table view (and, if you wish, the Fetch button since it won't be used).
-You can also rearrange the user interface if you want; for example, you could put the first name and last name text fields next to each other. - 8.
+- 6. Interface Builder actually does more than is required for this tutorial.
+Delete the Department popup menu and the Departments array controller; also delete the Department and Manager columns in the table view.
+Rearrange the user interface if you wish, to make it neater. - 7.
 Save the nib file.